 |Wax Worms||Nutrition Information|

-Parrots can eat mosquitos, but a mosquito would contain just 0.01 calories based on their weight.
+Parrots can eat mosquitos, but a mosquito contains just 0.01 calories based on weight.

-Even mosquito larva has been shown to carry diseases.
-According to Vector-Borne and Zoonotic Diseases, the Swedish mosquito larva carried a strain of the Sindbis virus.
+Even mosquito larvae carry diseases.
+According to Vector-Borne and Zoonotic Diseases, the Swedish mosquito larvae carries a strain of the Sindbis virus.

-Parrots eat insects, but you should be careful about the type you offer.
-As long as you ensure they’re raised as feeder insects and are sourced properly, they can add variety to a parrot’s diet.
+Parrots eat insects but be careful about the bugs you offer.
+As long as you ensure they’re raised as feeder insects and are sourced properly, bugs can add vitamins and minerals to a parrot’s diet.